KSheridan86/project-5-RossAnthonyDesigns/README.md

 All Images used across the site were sourced from either pexels.com, bbcgoodfood.com or (in the case of the user profiles created) freely available images of the subjects.
 The Black Icons used across the site were sourced from a number of locations, attributions below.

-- The map of India, (<a href="https://www.flaticon.com/free-icons/india" title="india icons">India icons created by Anditii Creative - Flaticon</a>)
+- The Anvil Icon, (<a href="https://www.flaticon.com/free-icons/anvil" title="anvil icons">Anvil icons created by Agung Rama - Flaticon</a>)
-- Picture of a Donkey, (<a href="https://www.flaticon.com/free-icons/donkey" title="donkey icons">Donkey icons created by PLANBSTUDIO - Flaticon</a>)
-- Taj-Mahal (<a href="https://www.flaticon.com/free-icons/taj-mahal" title="taj mahal icons">Taj mahal icons created by Freepik - Flaticon</a>)
+- The Back to Top Icon (<a href="https://www.flaticon.com/free-icons/double-arrow" title="double arrow icons">Double arrow icons created by Rahul Kaklotar - Flaticon</a>)
-- Envelope, This was sourced from Font awesome.
-- Social media links were all sourced from Font Awesome.
+- All other small images including Social media links were sourced from Font Awesome.
+- Error 404 Icon (<a href="https://www.flaticon.com/free-icons/error-404" title="error 404 icons">Error 404 icons created by Freepik - Flaticon</a>)
+- Server Error Icon (<a href="https://www.flaticon.com/free-icons/error" title="error icons">Error icons created by Pixel perfect - Flaticon</a>)
+- Tick Icon (<a href="https://www.flaticon.com/free-icons/tick" title="tick icons">Tick icons created by kliwir art - Flaticon</a>)

 I relied heavily on the Code institute course work, particularly the Django walk through projects.
 Further research was done by building walk through projects available freely on youtube and Dennis Ivy's Django/Python course on Udemy.